g-may/swagger-stuff/swagger-node-setup/Swagger-node-setup.md

     ...(the rest of your Resource Listing)
 }
 ```
-To expose these files with your node application, you'll need to edit the "app.js" file in the sample-application folder.
+To expose these files from your node application, you'll need to edit the "app.js" file in the sample-application folder.
 Open it, and somewhere around line 123 add this code:
 ```
 app.use('/mydocs/', express.static(__dirname + '/mydocs/'));
 app.get('/mydocs', function(req, res, next) {